-Place the small polyfoam ball on the top of the base ball, find the correct position so that they are straight, mark.
+Place the small polyfoam ball on the top of the base, find the correct position so that they are straight, mark.

-With help from adult, apply a dot of hot glue on the marking and quickly attach the small ball onto it, hold a few second till the glue is set.
+With help from an adult, apply a dot of hot glue on the marking and quickly attach the small ball onto it, hold a few seconds till the glue is set.

 Insert a floral wire into the polyfoam ball assembly, preferably into the head of the snowman.

 Brush a layer of craft glue and sprinkle the pearl white glitter to all over snowman except the base.

 While waiting for the glue to dry and glitter to set, prepare the red felt for scarf and hat.

 Cut half circle of 3″ diameter for the hat and 6″ x 1/2″ for a scarf.

 I also glittered a 1/4″ bead for the hat.